bilal-dotcom/blog/clplnoyob000009jo5iow3dqx.md

     * **Objective:** Exploit vulnerabilities to gain unauthorized access to the target system.

     * **Activities:** Attempt to exploit known vulnerabilities, misconfigurations, or weaknesses in the system's defenses.
 This phase may involve the use of malware, exploits, or social engineering.
+It can be use with tools like [Metasploit](https://blog.fikara.io/metasploit-sur-kali-linux), nmap, Burp Suite and others.

 4. **Maintaining Acces**